-The proposed audit plan was determined based on the 2016 PPS District-Wide Operational and Business Services Risk Assessment (RA), Secretary of State (SoS) 2019 Audit Report, Board Meetings, recommendations by the Audit Committee, and from conversations with some PPS staff.
+The proposed audit plan was determined based on the 2016 PPS District-Wide Operational and Business Services Risk Assessment (RA), Secretary of State (SoS) 2019 Audit Report, Board Meetings, recommendations by the Audit Committee and others.

 The order of the audit projects or engagements was based on recommendations by the Audit Committee, with consideration of current processes, availability of school staff members, and sufficient data to perform the audit or engagement.
 Other engagements are to be evaluated after new processes and procedures are implemented, and enough data can be gathered to determine operations effectiveness and efficiencies.